tbrowder/PDF-GraphPaper/README.md

 **PDF::GraphPaper** is a module that allows the user to create a grid on a PDF page.
 It includes a binary program ('make-graph-paper') to create a single gridded PDF page on any standard ISO page size.
 Most users will use the 'Letter" (default) or 'A4' paper.

-The default user measurements are inches for page descriptions (such as margins and grid dimensions and placement) and PostScript points for font sizes and adjustments.
+The default user measurements are inches for page descriptions (such as margins and grid dimensions and placement) and PostScript points (72 points per inch) for font sizes and adjustments.
 Alternatively, the user may choose centimeters for page descriptions.

 Grid scales
 -----------